-Y = 599 kg, interval No. of observations = 88 This only includes the costs of bean d stores as a proxy for all inputs Family labor was priced at the Same This only includes the costs of bean production and verves us a p .
-VITUS 0 no disease 1 existence of the disease 2 Definitions of during 2 Topography of the lot - D stopins 1 level - O deficient - rainfall conditions deficient by the farmer potassium content of the soil Fallow prior to bean crop adequate 0 in crops the previous year 1 fallow the previous year - organic material content - 0 deficient 1 adequate the more fertile if it was not in Fallow prior to bean crop Note that only the sign of the previ- crops the previous year.
-Our interpretions ous cropping pattern was a surprise pretation is that poor soil preparation It was expected that the soil would on after a fallow period resulted in lower yields.

-the importance of risk from disease, insects, and price fluctuations, lower cost methods to reduce the risk of stochastic factors such as diseases and insects may have a larger impact on aggregate yields over time than high-cost methods to maximize physiological yield potential.
+No. of observations = 88

+This only includes the costs of bean production and serves as a proxy for all inputs.
+Family labor was priced at the going wage rate. ı.

+t tits offic includes the cools of our in production and satisfies as a promy re 2 Definitions of dummy variables were the following: - Topography of the lot - 0 sloping I level - virus 0 no disease I existence of the disease - potassium content of the soil 0 deficient 1 adequate - rainfall conditions 0 considered excessive or deficient by the farmer - Fallow prior to bean crop 0 in crops the previous year 1 fallow the previous year - organic material content 1 considered adequate - 0 deficient 1 adequate the importance of risk from disease, insects, and price fluctuations, lower cost methods to reduce the risk of stochastic factors such as diseases and insects may have a larger impact on aggregate yields over time than high-cost methods to maximize physiological yield potential.